stkent/stkent.github.io/_posts/2020-06-21-two-ways-to-avoid-skipping-super.md

 ---

+{% include kramdown_definitions.md %}

 Most Android apps that I've worked on have included a `BaseFragment` that contains universal logic.
 This logic is often written within one or more lifecycle methods, creating an implicit contract: subclasses **must** call through to `super` if they override any of these lifecycle methods[^1].

 We can make this contract harder to accidentally break in a couple of different ways.

 # The @CallSuper Annotation

-The [`@CallSuper`](https://developer.android.com/reference/kotlin/androidx/annotation/CallSuper) annotation is one of many [Android Support Annotations](https://developer.android.com/studio/write/annotations).
+The [`@CallSuper`](https://developer.android.com/reference/kotlin/androidx/annotation/CallSuper){:new_tab} annotation is one of many [Android Support Annotations](https://developer.android.com/studio/write/annotations){:new_tab}.
 When added to a method declaration, it signals that any overriding implementation should include a call to `super`:

 ```kotlin
 // in BaseFragment: